-If till fairly recently, almost solely urban populations used to complain from the negative effect of food price push, the poor rural populations who buy more food products than they sell seem no longer at shelter from the effects of food price inflation.
+If till fairly recently, almost solely urban populations used to complain from the negative effect of food price push, the poor rural populations seem no longer at shelter from the effects of food price inflation.

 Recent research findings stress the fact, that food price inflation often induces on behalf of poor populations a large span of sequential reactions such as (i) a mere attempt to find an extra job to help cope with the situation, (ii) an effort to reduce less vital expenditures, and (iii) get involved in prohibited and/or immoral activities.
-16
+(16)

-3.3- The importance of material and financial means in education
+3.3- The importance of material and financial means in education.